skit-ai/ml-katas/README.md

 3. reference documents, papers
 ```

-Work on the solution and keep pushing in a this repo.
+Work on the solution and keep pushing in this repo.

 ## Topics list